agentm/project-m36/docs/unified_backend.markdown

 └────────────────────────┴──────────────┘
 ```

-Trying to recreate algebraic data types in SQL is painful if even possible.
+Trying to recreate algebraic data types in SQL is painful, if at all possible.

 PostgreSQL is not architecturely equipped to be an application server because of its historical implementation baggage.
 By being reliant on a fork-on-connection architecture, PostgreSQL cannot service more than a few thousand connections at-at-time.
 That's where various PostgreSQL proxies with their own quirks try to fill-the-gap.